Huzaifaabdulrab/Hackathon-project2/README.md

 # Hackathon-project2
-GIAIC Hackathon project 2  create a using HTML CSS TYPESCRIPT
+GIAIC Hackathon create a using HTML CSS TYPESCRIPT project2